Verify that your model is compatible with range analysis.

 This global override of the fixed-point data types using double-precision numbers avoids quantization effects.

-Optionally, in the Data collection pane Store results in run field, specify a run name.
+Optionally, under Range collection, specify a run name.
 Specifying a unique run name avoids overwriting results from previous runs.

-In the Fixed-Point Tool, click the Derive min/max values for selected system button.
+In the Fixed-Point Tool, click the Derive ranges for selected system button.

 The analysis runs and tries to derive range information for objects in the selected system.
 Your next steps depend on the analysis results.